onqtam/headjack/src/giant_global_graph.md

 The RDF format & the use of URIs means that most keys are long strings beholden to the host-centric model

 we should be able to react to RDF triples that assert something

+> "The original idea of the web was that it should be a collaborative space where you can communicate through sharing information." - [Tim Berners-Lee](https://www.azquotes.com/quote/171766)

+> "The Web as I envisaged it, we have not seen it yet.
+The future is still so much bigger than the past." - [Tim Berners-Lee](https://www.azquotes.com/quote/171768)

 Ontologies are a formal way to describe taxonomies and classification networks, essentially defining the structure of knowledge for various domains: the nouns representing classes of objects and the verbs representing relations between the objects.